TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

 Filtering & sorting
 -------------------

-When filtering by aggregate root property like `Post->title`, both filtering and sorting takes translated values into account and you will get correct results, also with pagination.
+When filtering by an aggregate root property like `Post->title`, both filtering and sorting take translated values into account and you will get correct results, same with pagination.

-When filtering or ordering by child object property, then Extbase does a left join between aggregate root table and child record table.
+When filtering or ordering by a child object property, Extbase does a left join between the aggregate root table and the child record table.
 Then the filter is applied as where clause.
-This means that filtering or ordering by child record property only takes values from child records which uids are stored in db (in most cases its default language record).
+This means filtering or ordering by a child record property only takes values from child records whose uids are stored in the database (in most cases its default language record).
 See :php:`TranslationTest::fetchingTranslatedPostByBlogTitle()`

-This limitation also applies to Extbase with feature flag being disabled.
+This limitation also applies to Extbase with the feature flag being disabled.

 Summary of the important code changes compared to previous versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1) :php:`DataMapper` gets a :php:`Query` as a constructor parameter.
-This allows to use aggregate root :php:`QuerySettings` (language) when fetching child records/relations.
-Later, in a separate patch we can pass other settings too e.g. :php:`setIgnoreEnableFields` to fix issue around this setting.
+This allows to use the aggregate root's :php:`QuerySettings` (language) when fetching child records/relations.
 See :php:`DataMapper->getPreparedQuery` method.
 2) :php:`DataMapper` is passed to  :php:`LazyLoadingProxy` and  :php:`LazyObjectStorage`, so the settings don't get lost when fetching data lazily.
-3) :php:`Query` object gets a new property `parentQuery` which is useful to detect whether we're fetching aggregate root or child object.
+3) :php:`Query` object gets a new property `parentQuery` which is useful to detect whether we're fetching the aggregate root or a child object.
 4) Extbase model for  :php:`FileReference` uses `_localizedUid` for fetching `OriginalResource`
 5) :php:`DataMapper` forces child records to be fetched using  :php:`setLanguageOverlayMode(true)`.
-6) When getRespectSysLanguage is set,  :php:`DataMapper` uses aggregate root language to overlay child records to correct language.
+6) When getRespectSysLanguage is set,  :php:`DataMapper` uses aggregate root's language to overlay child records to the correct language.
-7) The `where` clause used for finding translated records in overlay mode (`true`, `hideNonTranslated`) has been fixed.
+7) The `where` clause used for finding translated records in overlay mode (`true`, `hideNonTranslated`) has been fixed in version 9.
-   It filters out the non translated records on db side in case `hideNonTranslated` is set.
+   It filters out the non translated records on the database side in case `hideNonTranslated` is set.
    It allows for filtering and sorting by translated values.
 See :php:`Typo3DbQueryParser->getLanguageStatement()`

 Most important known issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- Persistence session uses the same key for default language record and the translation - https://forge.typo3.org/issues/59992
+- The persistence session uses the same key for the default language record and the translation - https://forge.typo3.org/issues/59992
 - Extbase allows to fetch deleted/hidden records - https://forge.typo3.org/issues/86307